evilmartians/liquor/doc/language-spec.md

 The _include_ tag accepts a **String** _partial_name_ as an immediate value.
 It lexically includes the code of partial template _partial_name_ in a newly created scope.

-The _include_ tag should check for infinite recursion.
+The _include_ tag must not allow infinite recursion to happen.
+If such a condition is encountered, a compile-time error ([syntax error](#syntax-error)) is signaled.

 See also notes on [Layout implementation](#appendix-layouts).